 Tuesday: Full day of cruising and locks and headed north to spend the night at Mittersheim.

 Wednesday: Another full day of cruising north up to Sarreguemines where we spent two nights.

 Thursday: Spent the morning in Sarrguemines and then took the tram over the German border to Saarbruck.

 Friday: Morning departure south to the Nicols base in Harskirchen.
 Spent night in Harskirchen.

 Saturday: Packed up and left boat around 10am.
 Taxi back to Saverne to get our car and start the trek home.

-What it’s like on the canal
+What it’s like on canal holidays in France

-Canal cruising is equally beautiful, calm and relaxing.
+Canal holidays in France are equally beautiful, calm and relaxing.
 There are no waves and you wouldn’t even know you’re on a boat most of the time except when other boats pass.
 The tranquility of being in nature and taking in your surroundings was a welcome change for us.
 As I mentioned, Nicols gives you route suggestions but the choice is yours.
 Most of the time, trees will surround you and envelop the canal.
 There was a paved path in many sections of our route and we often waved to bikers, walkers and joggers who frequently passed us by.
 On most days, we only passed a small handful of boats, if that.
 The canal gently weaves through small towns and residential areas at times and passes under bridges and even through two tunnels on our route.

 Locks, locks and more locks!